nod-ai/ADA/redfish-exporter/docs/metrics.md

 - **Type**: Gauge
 - **Description**: Total number of Slurm API calls that succeeded
 - **Labels**:
-  - `SourceIP`: IP address of the SLURM node
+  - `SourceIP`: IP address of the Redfish server that sent the event
   - `SlurmNodeName`: Node name of the SLURM node
   - `EventSeverity`: Severity of the event
   - `EventAction`: Action taken